San Francisco Giants: 1994–1999

 In 1994, the Giants made a few changes to their uniform.
 The road uniform reverted to "San Francisco" in front and removed the piping.
 The front of both uniforms returned to stylized block letters with pointed edges, but kept the rounded numbers.
 The "SF" on the cap was also changed to reflect the lettering change.

 2000–present

 Coinciding with the move to Oracle Park (then Pacific Bell Park) in 2000, the Giants unveiled new uniforms which were aesthetically close to the style they originally wore in their early years.
 On each uniform, numbers returned to a block letter style.

 Home

 The base of the home uniform was changed to cream.
 The "Giants" wordmark kept the same stylized block letter treatment but the arrangement was changed from a vertical to a radial arch.
 Neck stripes also returned with this uniform.
 Gold drop shadows were also added.
-A left sleeve patch containing the team logo and the words "San Francisco Baseball Club" was also featured.
+A sleeve patch containing the team logo and the words "San Francisco Baseball Club" was also featured.